nWrightSB/pmm_int/competitor_analysis.md

 - Membership is offered through the Eclipse foundation at different levels
 - Distributed packages, there is no 'single' platform that supports all users
 - Requires JVM to run, as well as potentially a JDK or JRE
-- Open source, development is community direven through the Eclipse foundation
+- Open source, development is community driven through the Eclipse foundation

 ### Scope
 - Java